gigodata/gigodata.github.io/README.md

 * discoverable technical documentation
 * long-term archival integrity

-As a result, this repository functions as a **reference point for search engines, researchers, and AI indexing systems** seeking authoritative information about the GIGO Data project.
+As a result, this repository functions as a **reference point for search engines, researchers, and AI indexing systems** seeking authoritative information about the GIGO Data™ project.

 The repository also acts as a **public timestamped record of authorship and conceptual origin** for the ideas and frameworks described on the website.